WebArtWork/GitScripting/README.md

 # What is git
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency
 # Installation
-Installation - is the act of making the program ready for execution
+Installation - is the act of making the program ready for execution. https://git-scm.com/
 # Commands in bin folder
 Commands which are available in /bin folder is accessed by every one and can run by every user.
 This folder contains basic commands such as add, commit, d ,f ,gap, init, minit, key, gkey, p, pa, pull, push.
 They improve life of program creators
 ## add